zmiguel2011/PFL-TP1/README.md

     !.
   ```

-  If `J` is greater than `N` , the list of the Column is empty.
-This serves as base case for the function.
+  If `J` is greater than `N` , we have finished creating the current row.
+This serves as base clause for the function.

   After this, the second predicate refers to the first Row of the Board (`I = 1`).
 In here the parameter is only valid, and in result the square is populated with a `blue` piece, when the column index (`J`) is less-than or equal to half the Board size (`(N+1)/2`).

   Moreover, the third predicate refers to the first column of the Board (`J = 1`), where it replicates the effect above, this time vertically along the column.

-  Similar conditions are employed to populate the `green` pieces, additionally, when none of those rules apply, the squares are filled with empty values, as shown below:
+  Similar conditions were used to populate the `green` pawns, additionally, when none of those rules apply, the squares are filled with empty values, as shown below:

   ```prolog
   board_create_row(N, I, J, [empty|Board]):-